The Mae Sariang Loop via Doi Inthanon – six days

 229 km, total driving time 4,5 hours

 From Ob Luang, we will drive to Mae Sariang along a road with beautiful mountain scenery.
-During the drive, we will make several stops to take a picture and stretch our legs.
+During the drive, we will make several stops to take pictures and stretch our legs.
 After arrival in Mae Sariang, you have time to relax at the pool or take a walk around town.
 Look here for things to do in Mae Sariang.
 This charming town has some exquisite Burmese- and Shan-style temples.
-The American anthropologist Charles Keyes lived in Mae Sariang in 1967-68 and left us a fantastic legacy of photographs and field notes of this anthropological research.
+The American anthropologist Charles Keyes lived in Mae Sariang from 1967-to 68 and left a fantastic legacy of photographs and field notes of this anthropological research.

 You can explore Mae Sariang on your own or enjoy a beer (or a shake) at the Mae Sariang Bar overlooking the Yuam River.

 Mae Sariang – Mae Sam Laep – Mae Sariang 112 km, about 2 hours driving

 After breakfast, we will make an early start to the day.
 We will drive to Ban Mae Sam Laep on the Salawin or Salween River.
 This river forms the border between Myanmar and Thailand here.
 On the other side of the river is Kayin State.
 There used to be a border crossing here, but the border has been closed for some time.
 We will board a local boat for a fantastic trip on the river to Sop Moei, a small Karen community.
 You will not see much going on on both sides of the river.
 There are no villages and no agricultural fields in this remote area.